AdaCore/spark2014/reqs/use-cases/analyse-multiple-models.rst

 #.
 Define and record what code files are to be analysed under what view.

 #.
 For each type of abstract view, perform :ref:`uc-analyse-data-flow`, :ref:`uc-analyse-information-flow`
-   and ''TBD'' (ref for proof use case).
-Is there any other analysis to be performed?
+   and :ref:`uc-formally-verify`.

 #.
 Manually review corresponding abstract views against each other for consistency.

 #.
 Developer fixes all errors.

 #.
-Repeat steps 3, 4 and 5 until the post-conditions are met.
+Repeat steps 3, 4, 5 and 6 until the post-conditions are met.

 Scenario Notes
 ^^^^^^^^^^^^^^